 Changing Up Your Dog's Treats

-There are plenty of store-bought treats available, and your dog may already love Greenies, Purina, Milk-Bone, Blue Buffalo, Merrick, Pill Pockets, or anyone of the many other commercially available treats.
+There are plenty of store-bought treats available, and your dog might already have a favorite.
 When you make your own dog treats, though, you have the chance to customize the treats with fun shapes to suit your needs.

 We also use an ice cube tray to freeze fruit like blueberries for the dogs as a summer snack.
 You can freeze canned pumpkin, too!

-Homemade dog ice cream is one of our fave recipes to make during the summer for our two best friends.
+Homemade dog ice cream is one of our favorite recipes to make during the summer for our two best friends.
 Always check and make sure the ingredients don't include artificial sweeteners like Xylitol as that's often found in human foods and even in some yogurts.
+Xylitol is extremely toxic to dogs, so it's nothing to mess around with!

 Try to make sure all the ingredients you use in dog ice cream recipes are low-fat like plain yogurt or Greek yogurt vs. vanilla-flavored yogurt.
 Try to also pick a few easy recipes so you're not in the kitchen when the weather is super nice out.
 Check the prep time and total time before you begin.
 You also don't 'need' a food processor for most dog treat recipes.
 Frozen treats are by far the easiest to make.